baconbao/dsh-mermaid-preview-plugin/README.md

 - `mermaidInkUrl`: your local mermaid-ink server.
 - `thumbMaxHeight`: positive integer, max thumbnail height in px.
-- When unset, `mermaidInkUrl: https://mermaid.ink` / `thumbMaxHeight: 204px` are used (defaults)
+- When unset, `mermaidInkUrl: https://mermaid.ink` and `thumbMaxHeight: 204px` are used as defaults.
-- Restart dsh web after changing the settings
+- Restart dsh web after changing the settings.

 ## Removal